Malta in the Eurovision Song Contest 1994

-Malta was represented at the Eurovision Song Contest 1994 with the song "More Than Love", composed by Christopher Scicluna, with lyrics by Moira Stafrace, and performed by Chris and Moira.
+Malta was represented at the Eurovision Song Contest 1994 with the song "More Than Love", composed by Christopher Scicluna, with lyrics by Moira Stafrace, and performed by themselves as Chris and Moira.
 The Maltese participating broadcaster, Public Broadcasting Services (PBS), selected its entry for the contest through a national final.

 Before Eurovision

 National final

 Public Broadcasting Services (PBS) held the national final on 5 February 1994 at the Mediterranean Conference Centre in Valletta, hosted by Lucienne Selvagi and John Bundy.